arkworks-rs/snark/README.md

 - *Darlin* for recursion, including a standard set of circuits for proof composition,
 - *Rainbow Marlin*, yet another Marlin variant, which transforms Darlin proofs into ordinary Coboundary Marlin proofs.

 A detailed specification of  Coboundary Marlin and Darlin, including security proofs are given in [HGB](https://eprint.iacr.org/2021/930.pdf).
 In short, Coboundary Marlin is an optimization of Marlin.
 It uses a simpler "sumcheck" argument, and applies a different matrix arithmetization based on the normalized Lagrange kernel.
-Darlin is Coboundary Marlin turned into a recursive argument (or, "accumulator SNARK") which aggregates both the dlog hard parts as well as Marlin's inner sumchecks over "time".
-Inner sumcheck aggregation is done cross-circuit, and a Darlin proof includes an inner sumcheck aggregator (or, *Rainbow Accumulator*) which supports a given pre-defined family of circuits.
+Darlin is Coboundary Marlin turned into a recursive argument (or, *accumulator SNARK*) which aggregates both the dlog hard parts as well as Marlin's inner sumchecks over "time".
+Inner sumcheck aggregation is done across circuits, and a Darlin proof includes an inner sumcheck aggregator (or, *Rainbow Accumulator*) which supports a given pre-defined family of circuits.

 Rainbow Marlin is used to verify a previous Darlin proof by running a cross-circuit inner sumcheck argument for its Rainbow Accumulator, overall transforming Darlin proofs into simple Marlin proofs.